 Kirklees Academy

 Term Dates

-In the recent ISI inspection report, Pivot Academy Leeds demonstrated ‘significant strength’ in Leadership and Management.
+In the recent ISI inspection report, Pivot Academy Kirklees demonstrated ‘significant strength’ in Leadership and Management.

+Kirklees Academy